peer-open-source/xara-docs/source/user/manual/analysis/system/ProfileSPD.rst

 ^^^^^^^^^^

 This class is used for symmetric positive definite matrix systems.
 The matrix is stored as shown below in a 1 dimensional array with only those values below the first non-zero row in any column being stored.
-This is sometimes also referred to as a skyline storage scheme.
-The following command is used to construct such a system:
+This is sometimes also referred to as a *skyline* storage scheme.

 .. function:: system ProfileSPD